enso-managers/home/methods/index.md

 As described in the context of SE above, we help to adopt EA in your organization.
 The notations and authoring tools are different, however the same open-source tools can be applied to integrate, review and publish the results.

+<h2 id="Methods-Integration">Model Integration</h2>

+Requirements, System Concepts, Development Artefacts, Issues, Tasks, Validation as well as test results are best evaluated in a common context.
+Interrelated entities lend themselves for graph computing.

+Together with our customers we have been developing the Specification Integration Facility (SpecIF) for many years.
+Since 2024 we are contributing to CASCaDE, a project developing a standard supporting collaboration in the whole product lifecycle.
+All <a href="https://enso-managers.de/tools">tools</a> are open-source and freely available.

 <h2 id="Methods-Agile">Agile Projects</h2>